How many children are in the program? And what is the teacher/child ratio?

 Yes!
-Friday is Natural Classroom day, so if your child attends CMLC on Fridays, he will go each week (weather dependent) to the Richardson Bay Audubon Sanctuary.
+Friday is Natural Classroom day, so if your child attends CMLC on Fridays, they will go each week (weather dependent) to the Richardson Bay Audubon Sanctuary.
 Our Willow class begins natural classroom in January.
 The Maple and Oak class will begin their journey in the second week of school!

 Does my child have to be potty trained to attend CMLC?

 No, your child can attend in diapers for as long as needed.
 We do not potty train, but we do support your home plan in this regard.
 Once your child has been consistently dry of his/her own accord for several days, we will heartily support this process.

 How do you handle separation anxiety?

 Our teachers and director are well versed in this natural anxiousness about being first-time drop-offs.
 We work individually with each family in order to help make the transition from home to school success.
 We have found that the parent’s demeanor is a cue for the child’s confidence level around attending school.
 Reassuring the child that “Mommy always comes back”, telling them when you will be back, handing the child off to a trusting adult and then promptly leaving has worked the best in most cases.
 In rare cases where the child does not settle, we will call the adult.

 How are parents involved in the school?

 Parents and extended family are an integral part of the CMLC community.
 We encourage highly everyone to share their individual skills and interests.
 From field trips to cooking, documenting, construction, and artistry, our community is stronger with everyone’s involvement.
 The children recognize the value of their school when they see their families involved.